News and Insights

 Given this outlook, what’s next?
 We recommend these key action steps:

-- Focus development efforts on high value products backed by evidence
+- Develop high value products backed by evidence

 - Innovate new products and services for use across the care continuum